Old Town Kissimmee Florida street view near homes and attractions

 Sources: Zillow, Redfin, Realtor.com — updated May 2026

 For buyers, this can create opportunity.
 More inventory means more choices, more time to compare homes, and more room to negotiate.
 For sellers, it means pricing, presentation, and marketing are extremely important.
-A home that is overpriced or poorly presented can sit.
+A home that's overpriced or poorly presented can sit.
 A well priced home in a strong location can still attract serious buyers.

 Living in Kissimmee